tabpeter/biglasso/README.md

 * the latest version (requires devtools): `install_github("YaohuiZeng/biglasso")`

 ### To report bugs：
-* send email to Yaohui Zeng at <yaohui-zeng@uiowa.edu>
+* open an issue or send email to Yaohui Zeng at <yaohui-zeng@uiowa.edu>

 ### News:
-* This package has been updated to Version 1.1-2.
+* This package on GitHub has been updated to Version 1.1-2.
 See details in NEWS.
+* The newest stable version will be submitted to CRAN soon after testing.